Distribution Network Marginal Costs: Enhanced AC OPF Including Transformer Degradation: Enhanced AC OPF Model

 We consider a radial network with $N+1$ nodes and $N$ lines.
 Let $\mathcal{N}= \{ 0,1,...,N \}$ be the set of nodes, with node $0$ representing the root node, and $\mathcal{N^+} \equiv \mathcal{N} \setminus \{0\}$.
-Let $\mathcal{L}$ be the set of lines, with each line denoted by the pair of nodes $(i,j)$ it connects ---henceforth $ij$ for short, where node $i$ refers to the (unique due to the radial structure) preceding node of $j \in \mathcal{N^+}$.
+Let $\mathcal{L}$ be the set of lines, with each line denoted by the pair of nodes $(i,j)$ it connects --- henceforth $ij$ for short, where node $i$ refers to the (unique due to the radial structure) preceding node of $j \in \mathcal{N^+}$.
 Transformers are represented as a subset of lines, denoted by $y \in \mathcal{Y} \subset \mathcal{L}$.
-For node $i \in \mathcal{N}$, $v_i$ denotes the magnitude squared voltage, $p_i$ and $q_i$ the net injection of real and reactive power, respectively.
-A positive (negative) value of $p_i$ refers to generation (consumption); similarly for $q_i$.
-Net injections at the root node refer to real and reactive power flowing from/to the transmission system.
-Net injections at node $j \in \mathcal{N^+}$ refer to the aggregate effect of DERs and conventional demand.
+For node $i \in \mathcal{N}$, $v_i$ denotes the magnitude squared voltage.
+For node $j \in \mathcal{N^+}$, $p_j$ and $q_j$ denote the net demand of real and reactive power, respectively.
+A positive (negative) value of $p_j$ refers to withdrawal (injection); similarly for $q_j$.
+Net injections at the root node are denoted by $P_0$ and $Q_0$, for real and reactive power, respectively.
+These are positive (negative) when power is flowing from (to) the transmission system.
 For each line $ij$, with resistance $r_{ij}$ and reactance $x_{ij}$, $l_{ij}$ denotes the magnitude squared current, $P_{ij}$ and $Q_{ij}$ the sending-end real and reactive power flow, respectively.